eirikdahlen/TDT4290_Aqueous/README.md

 ## Running the project without the simulator

 The simulator we used in the animation above was provided by SINTEF Ocean, and is not publically available.
-It is it, however, possible to try this GUI with a mockup we provided.
+It is, however, possible to try the GUI with a mockup we provided.

 1. Go to `View -> Show IMC-ROV Mockup -> Click "Start Server"` _This starts the ROV server, and it now waits for a connection.
 It should now display "Server is running..."_